 Sector of Discretionary Spending by Consumers

 Companies that provide goods and services that are more for luxury or enjoyment are included in the consumer discretionary sector of the economy.
 These stocks, which are also known as “consumer cyclical stocks,” are considered to be cyclical due to the fact that demand for goods and services provided by companies operating in this sector tends to be higher during particular phases of the business cycle, such as the boom period.

-Questions That Are Typically Asked (FAQs)
+Questions That Are Typically Responded To (FAQs)

 If you’re going to use sector rotation, when is the optimal time to make investments in defensive industries?

 Since investments in defensive industries are designed to mitigate the severity of financial losses incurred during economic downturns, the optimal time to make such investments is when the business cycle is at its highest point.
 In practice, it is exceedingly challenging to identify a peak while it is taking place; but, if you are successful in switching to defensive sectors just before or at the height of the economic cycle, you may be able to shield yourself from some of the losses you would otherwise incur.